SUCHiDEV/react-code-split/README.md

 you with no additional configuration.

-This means that you can easily experiment with new code splitting points just by switching to `import()` and using React Loadable.
+This means that you can easily experiment with new code splitting points just by switching to `import()` and using React CodeSplit.
 Figure out what performs best for your app.

 ### Creating a great "Loading..."
 Component